instant-labs/instant-bandit/README.md

       <Variant name="C">
         <SignUpButton color="blue" />
       </Variant>

     </InstantBandit>

   </Content>
 </Page>
 ```

-Here, we're testing 3 colored variants of the `<SignUpButton />` component to see if button color has any effect on conversion rate.
+Here, we're testing 3 coloured variants of the `<SignUpButton />` component to see if button colour has any effect on conversion rate.

 Note the use of the `<Default />` component.
+If the current experiment ends, new visitors will see the default, i.e. the original.

-If metadata about the experiment and variants can't be loaded, the default component - the original button - will be displayed.
-Specifying a default is a good practice.
+If metadata about the experiment and variants can't be loaded for some reason, such as a network error, the default will be used as a fallback.

 ## How it Works
-When the Instant Bandit mounts, it immediately looks for a block of configuration called a "site".
-A _Site_ is a block of JSON that defines the experiments and variants.
+When the Instant Bandit component mounts, it looks for a block of configuration called a _Site_.
+A site is a block of JSON that defines the experiments and variants.
 It looks like this:

 ```JSON
 {